 This course provides students with experience in activity analysis and adaptation.
 Breaking down activities into subtasks for individuals with disabilities and creating or providing adaptations or accommodations is a primary role of the occupational therapist.
-In addition, this course introduces students to basic technology related to adaptation for mobility, communication, splinting, home evaluation and adaptation, leisure and vocation.
+In addition, this course introduces students basic technology related to adaptation for mobility, communication, splinting, home evaluation and adaptation, leisure and vocation.

-Relationship to curriculum design
+Relationship to the curriculum design

-This course allows the student to apply and integrate all previous knowledge in the curriculum with content and learning experiences that identify how the environment and tools within can assist with human adaptation through purposeful activity.
+This course allows the student to apply and intergrate all previous knowledge in the curriculum with content and learning experiences that identify how the environment and tools within can assist with human adaptation through purposeful activity.
 Further integration will occur during this third semester through concurrent courses related to activities of daily living and assistive technology.